Azerty vs Qwerty: 10 Differences in Keyboard Layouts

 Function Keys

-Function keys are similarly located in the azerty and qwerty keyboard layouts (source: tech advisor)
+Function keys are similarly located in the azerty and qwerty keyboard layouts (source: amazon)

-Function keys are similarly located in the azerty and qwerty keyboard layouts (source: tech advisor)
+Function keys are similarly located in the azerty and qwerty keyboard layouts (source: amazon)

 The function keys (F1, F2, F3, etc.) are in the same position on both QWERTY and AZERTY keyboards.
 These keys are located at the top of the keyboard and are used to perform specific functions depending on the software being used.